Q. Where can I find sports contacts?

 Q. Where can I find statistics about Australian sport participation?

-A. The Exercise, Recreation and Sport Survey (ERASS) - is the most current source of participation statistics in Australia, the survey ran from 2001-2010 and was last updated in February 2012.
-The Australian Bureau of Statistics (ABS) collects and publishes statistics on a number of issues related to sport and recreation including participation, expenditure, international trade, employment, earnings, volunteers, attendance, retailing, manufacturing and facilities.
-Many publications are freely available by visiting the website.
+A. The Exercise, Recreation and Sport Survey (ERASS) ran from 2001-2010 and was last updated in February 2012.
+The Australian Bureau of Statistics (ABS) is the most current source of participation statistics in Australia.
+They collect and publish statistics on a number of issues related to sport and recreation including participation, expenditure, international trade, employment, earnings, volunteers, attendance, retailing, manufacturing and facilities.
+Many publications are freely available by visiting the ABS website.